Join Us at the Farm this 2026 Season!

 Handicap Accessibility

 We have lavender, sheep, and trees in accessible places for folks to visit, all upon mostly level ground, pavement, or grass.
 Arrangements can be made for additional accessibility challenges.
-Please call or email ahead of time to discuss how we can accommodate your visit.
+Please email james@LH-Farm.com ahead of time to discuss how we can accommodate your visit.

 NO Dogs OR Pets